zahramaslavi/Tribe/README.md

 * PARAMS: none

 No parameters are needed and users can upvote as many as they want, for now, like cookie clicker.

+## FRONT-END

+A very basic front end app has been created.
+For ease I used an MVC approach.
+Because in Sails it's easy to access the data.
+If you're extending this I'll recommend you use this MVC approach.
+For a future iteration, specially if you're going the azync way using jquery or native, you should use the API specified above.

+All you need to know is that:

+* The controller lives in: api/controllers/AppController.js
+* The views live in views/app

+You only need to look at the files in the views directory.
+I tried to make it easier for you to understand what's going on.
+So I put the style and javascript dependencies in the files directly.
+This is BAD!!! as they will not be minimized and served correctly.
+However, this is easier to get started with:

+* The layout file imports JQuery and has the minimal style applied.
+This is only as example
+* Each view file has the corresponding JQuery code, please move it out.